 Who Should Get This

-Best Tablet for DJI Phantom 4: Our Picks 2022
+Best Tablet for DJI Phantom 4 Pro: Our Picks

-If you have a DJI Phantom 4, these tablets are the best way to operate it.
+If you have a DJI Phantom 4 Pro, these tablets are the best way to operate it.

 1. iPad Mini